ikostan/SkyLockAssault/files/docs/howto_inspect_the_files_saved_by_a_Godot_web_export.md

+# How to inspect the files saved by a Godot web export

+## Introduction

 To inspect the files saved by a Godot web export, you must look into Chrome's IndexedDB.
 Because browsers cannot write directly to a physical hard drive for security reasons, the web exporter uses